Travel and COVID-19

 Planning your trip

-Many international destinations may accept Canada's COVID-19 proof of vaccination document.
+Many international destinations accept the federal proof of vaccination document.
 Each country makes the final decision on what they accept as proof of vaccination and how early they require it.

 Before you leave